Best beginner acoustic guitars 2025: start as you mean to go on

 Reasons to avoid

-The Taylor Academy series was designed to give players the best guitar possible for the least amount of money and cater for all sorts of different playing styles.
-It’s by no means cheap, but you do get a high quality guitar, built well that plays wonderfully.
+The Taylor Academy series was designed to give players the best guitar possible for the least amount of money and cater to all sorts of different playing styles.
+It’s by no means cheap, but you do get a high-quality guitar, built well, that plays wonderfully.

-It features a solid spruce top and layered sapele back and sides and sounds rich, clear and articulate.
+It features a solid spruce top and layered walnut back and sides, and sounds rich, clear and articulate.
 It’s punchy and quite bright, and it works for whatever style of music you’re looking to play, whether that be strumming or fingerpicking.
 The Grand Concert shape is nice and comfortable too, and is perhaps more subtle than its dreadnought counterpart.

 The slim neck profile has been designed with beginners in mind, and the armrest on the body of the guitar makes positioning your body correctly more comfortable.
+For 2025, Taylor has added its proprietary ES-B pickup system, giving you the option to plug in as your playing progresses.
 It’s a bit of an investment for your first guitar, but it means you won’t have to upgrade for quite some time.

 2. Fender CC-60S